 Digital marketing and search engine optimization have moved at rapid speeds throughout the past decade.
-Algorithm updates have changed the search landscape and heavily modified strategies, while new algorithms altogether have created opportunity for unprecedented user experience.
+Algorithm updates have changed the search landscape and heavily modified SEO strategies, while new algorithms altogether have created opportunity for unprecedented user experience.
 This article will take a look at Google’s most infamous algorithm updates and will then discuss the change in strategies taken to rank in organic search results.
 Furthermore, a SlideShare presentation and quiz are included to provide readers with key takeaways and to test their understanding.

 Google Algorithms and Updates